top of page

 We invite you to come ice skating at our skating rink!

-For hockey, figure skating, skating with friends and family.
+For skating with friends or family, figure skating and hockey.

 Prices: